shelbyd/shelbyd.github.io/_posts/2015-01-25-test_smells.md

 Your tests have more than 1 line of setup per context.

 This causes problems when trying to read the tests.
-If someone who is not familiar with the code cannot read the test and immediately identify which line corresponds to which context, your code has this smell.
+If someone who is not familiar with the system cannot read the test and immediately identify which line corresponds to which context, your tests have this smell.

 This is a sign that the contexts with more than one line could be extracted into a query method on a dependency.
 Then you could stub out the result of the query method to be your one line of setup for the context.